quay/claircore/README.md

 # Local development and testing

-The included makefile has targets for spawning a libscan and a libvuln database instance.
+The included makefile has targets for spawning a libindex and a libvuln database instance.
 ```
-make libscan-db-restart
+make libindex-db-restart
 make libvuln-db-restart
 ```